 Royal Gardens and Belvedere

-The Royal Garden in Prague, Královská Zahrada, is a kaleidoscope of colours in spring and summer: yellow tulips, mauve hyacinths, ivory white roses and cobalt blue asters.
-Historic buildings surround the Royal Garden; Belvedere, Ball Game Hall and Dientzenhofer Summer House.
-When the Royal Garden was laid out in the sixteenth century it caused quite a stir because the Italian botanist planted exotic species such as citrus and fig trees.
+The Royal Gardens in Prague, Královská Zahrada, is a kaleidoscope of colours in spring and summer.
+Historic buildings surround the Royal Garden: Belvedere or Royal Summer Palace, Ball Game Hall and the Presidential Summer Residence.
+When the Royal Garden was laid out in the sixteenth century, it caused quite a stir because the Italian botanist planted exotic species such as citrus and fig trees.
 He was also the first horticulturist to grow tulips in northern Europe.

 At the east side of the garden is situated the Belvedere, the summer residence of Ferdinand of Habsburg, King of Bohemia and of a whole string of other countries.
 Ferdinand had the palace built for his spouse, Queen Anne, who never lived there because she died before the construction was completed.

-A bit further down, on the same side as the ball game hall you will see a mustard-coloured building.
+A bit further down, on the same side as the ball game hall, you will see a mustard-coloured building.
 This was the residency of the President of the Czech Republic from 1948 to 1998.
 During the beginning of this period, large parts of Prague Castle were closed.
 In 1948 hiding places and subterranean corridors were dug out so that the residency was directly connected to the castle complex.
-Hardly had the underground corridors been finished when they were blocked.
-It was likely that ant-communists would use them as shelters.
+Hardly had the underground corridors been finished when they were blocked as it was likely that ant-communists would use them as shelters.